A definitive ranking of every World Cup since 1990 from worst to best

 Still, it was the World Cup of the three Rs: Ronaldo, Rivaldo and Ronaldinho, who fired Brazil to their fifth triumph.
 There was even a rare moment of satisfaction for England as David Beckham gained long-awaited revenge against Argentina.

-Well then, did anyone actually expect that?
 A tournament of upsets, goals, an actually decent and likeable England team, and bloody loads of set-piece goals.

 Reigning champions Germany were the latest winners to be knocked out at the following group stage, while France were the only one of the traditional ‘big boys’ to make the semi-finals.

 Russia was a surprising amount of fun as the goals continued to flow in the knockout stages, but one mark against it is a lack of an iconic moment/team/player.
+It kind of felt like France won it by default of the rest of the major powerhouses losing the plot.

 Bookended by controversy, the 2006 World Cup started with Italy heading into the tournament on the back of the Calciopoli scandal and concluded with Zinedine Zidane ending his career with a headbutt.